 Late in 2017, Pennsylvania pulled off the surprise of the year in the gaming industry and finally passed a sweeping online gambling package.
 The Keystone State became the fourth to legalize online poker.

-There are a lot of details to iron out before anyone launches in the market, particularly on the casino side.
-As for online poker, though, the question on everyone’s mind is whether Pennsylvania will join the MSIGA.
+For the time being, only PokerStars has gone live with a poker room in the state.
+Meanwhile, the question on everyone’s mind is whether Pennsylvania will join the MSIGA.
 The state has a top-ten population, and the addition of those players would make the US iPoker market much healthier.

 Regulators haven’t taken a public stance on the issue, but the expectation is that Pennsylvania will join the interstate agreement.
 Officials have already been working closely with New Jersey, and the gaming director says they’re going to “strike hard” with Pennsylvania.